theochem/chemtools/doc/sci_doc_global_rational.rst

     E^{(m,n)}\left(N\right) = \left( \frac{a_0 + a_1N + a_2{N^2} + ... + a_m{N^m}}{1 + b_1N + b_2{N^2} + ... + b_n{N^n}} \right)
                  = \frac{\sum_{j=0}^{m} a_j N^j}{1 + \sum_{i=1}^{n} b_i N^i}

-The number of unknown parameters in this model depends on the :math:`m` and :math:`n` values.
+The number of unknown parameters in this model depends on the values of :math:`m` and :math:`n`.
 Having a set of :math:`m+n` values of :math:`N` for which the energy is known, the model can be parametrized by solving a system of linear equations.
 By rearranging the rational energy expression above, the equations can be written as: